leoosborne/waterfall-finder/README.md

 4. "Retrieve data from a third-party API and use it to display something within your app."
-    - [yes] Historic area rainfall for the past 24 hours useing the Accuweather API.
+    - [yes] Historic area rainfall for the past 24 hours using the Accuweather API.
     - [hard coded, dynamic in future] Location of waterfalls and size of watershed using LiDAR map layer (source TBD) and Google Earth API.
     - [maybe, in future] Five day forecast for the location of the waterfalls using Accuweather API.